ILightThings/ISO-of-doom-2022/README.md

-If you have issues, feel free to reach out on twitter and I will see if I can help.
+If you have issues, feel free to reach out on [twitter](https://twitter.com/gray_sec) and I will see if I can help.

-@gray_sec